 Jim Coleman is the John S. Bradway Professor of the Practice of Law, Director of the Center for Criminal Justice and Professional Responsibility, and Co-Director of the Wrongful Convictions Clinic at Duke Law School.
 He is a graduate of Columbia University (J.D.
 1974), and Harvard University (A.B.
 1970).

 Jim is a native of Charlotte, North Carolina.
 His experience includes fifteen years in private practice in Washington, D.C., the last twelve as a partner at Wilmer, Cutler & Pickering.
 In private practice, Jim specialized in federal court and administrative litigation; he also represented criminal defendants in capital collateral proceedings and was an active participant in his firm’s pro bono program.
-Jim also has had a range of government experience during the early part of his career, including stints as an assistant general counsel for the Legal Services Corporation, a stint as chief counsel for the U.S. House of Representatives' Committee on Standards of Official Conduct, and a year as deputy general counsel for the U.S. Department of Education.
+Jim also has had a range of government experience during the early part of his career, including stints as an assistant general counsel for the Legal Services Corporation, chief counsel for the U.S. House of Representatives' Committee on Standards of Official Conduct, and deputy general counsel for the U.S. Department of Education.

-Jim joined the Duke faculty full-time in 1996, where his teaching responsibilities include criminal law, wrongful convictions, and the appellate litigation clinic, which he and Erwin Chemerinsky started.
+Jim joined the Duke faculty full-time in 1996, where his teaching responsibilities have included criminal law, wrongful convictions, and the appellate litigation clinic, which he and Erwin Chemerinsky started.
 His academic work, conducted through the Center for Criminal Justice and Professional Responsibility, centers on the legal, political, and scientific causes of wrongful convictions and how they can be prevented.
-His administrative work for the University has included chairing the Lacrosse ad hoc Review Committee in 2006, and chairing the Athletic Council (2010-present).
-Jim also periodically serves as a mediator and monitor in major employment discrimination cases.
-He is married to Doriane Lambelet Coleman and has three children, Jacqueline Coleman Snead, Alexander Coleman, and Nicolas Coleman.
+His administrative work for the University has included chairing the Lacrosse ad hoc Review Committee and the Duke Athletic Council.